The Principles of Planning and Implementing Microservices

 - Tackling and troubleshooting can be isolated if the source of the problem is known.
 After that, resolving the problem is an isolated chirurgical fix.

 - Technology-binding is limited to the service level.
-Each service can be developed in another technology than the others.
+Each service can be developed in another technology other than the others.
 It allows matching the best technology to address the use-case and bypass the constraints of using the same programming language as the rest of the system.
-Furthermore, it allows using newer technologies; if the system is written in Java (an outdated version), we can add a newer service written in a newer version of Java or even another language, such as Scala.
+Furthermore, it allows using newer technologies; if the system is written in Java (an outdated version), we can add a newer service in a newer version of Java or even another language, such as Scala.

 Microservices — Not Only Benefits